 The sitcom also seems to want to emulate another recent success, Hebburn, in that Knappett bagged Bob Mortimer to play here father in this, whilst Jim Moir (aka Vic Reeves, Bob's comedy partner) plays the family father in that far more likeable comedy.

 It just doesn't gel and neither do the characters.
-Despite the fact that the three girls have worked together before and clearly get on, they don't convince as a trio of inseperale friends on screen here.
+Despite the fact that the three girls have worked together before and clearly get on, they don't convince as a trio of inseperable friends on screen here.
 Knappett's character Meg is the lead and the one we're supposed to empathise with but there's precious little opportunity for that.
-Worryingly she's extremely overacted by Knappett in a manner which suggests she has little faith in her own material.
-She's there mainly to act as an accidental parent to the other two, the aforementioned rough as Laura (who seems like a reject from the crude and not at all missed 2 Pints Of Lager and a Packet of Crisps) and the dippy, hippy, slightly neurotic Bunny played by Lydia Rose Bewley who just sounds too plummy and well mannered to play the lifetime friend of those two.
+Worryingly she's rather overacted by Knappett in a manner which suggests she has little faith in her own material.
+She's there mainly to act as an accidental parent to the other two, the aforementioned 'rough as' Laura (who seems like a reject from the crude Two Pints Of Lager and a Packet of Crisps) and the dippy, hippy, slightly neurotic Bunny played by Lydia Rose Bewley who just sounds too plummy and well mannered to play Knappet's cousin and the lifetime friend of those two.

 As I say I still like Bewley, and a highlight of the first episode was her saying this line of dialogue "I'm sorry Mark but I'm afraid I'm going to have to sit on you" - if only she was talking to me! - and let's face it this blog post was half TV review, half chance to post those pictures of her in figure hugging jumpsuit and a WPC uniform! ;)